MaxBuggins/Break-The-Casino-CTF/README.md

-### A all inclucded Capture the Flag project created as our Capstone project at UniSA
+### An all inclusive Capture the Flag project created as our Capstone project for UniSA.

 Created by: Max Buggins, Matthew Long, Uzair Hussain

-You have been tasked with breaking into and exploiting an ilegal casino, you will need to use a range of techniques including:
+You have been tasked with breaking into and exploiting an illegal casino, you will need to use a range of techniques including:
 - Brute Force
 - Cryptography
 - Reverse Engenering